GoodRx Holdings Inc. (GDRX) and the Battle of Fundamentals vs. Technicals

-GoodRx Holdings Inc. (NASDAQ:GDRX) went down by -4.11% from its latest closing price compared to the recent 1-year high of $64.22.
-The company’s stock price has collected -6.69% of loss in the last five trading sessions.
-Barron’s reported on 03/04/21 that Tanger Is the New GameStop as Its Shares Take a Wild Ride
+GoodRx Holdings Inc. (NASDAQ:GDRX) went down by -10.42% from its latest closing price compared to the recent 1-year high of $64.22.
+The company’s stock price has collected -5.47% of loss in the last five trading sessions.
+Press Release reported on 03/11/21 that GoodRx Releases Fourth Quarter and Full Year 2020 Financial Results

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.